Antisemitism in 21st-century France: Responses to antisemitism

 The French Jewish establishment has traditionally worked with the government and various community groups on legal routes and education to combat and reduce antisemitism.
 CRIF, an umbrella body of French Jewish communities, has used outreach and education to lessen tensions among various ethnic groups and to combat antisemitism.

 The authorities are prosecuting persons both for violent acts and for violating laws related to Holocaust denial and reducing antisemitism.
 In several instances, the national or local governments have increased police protection around Jewish sites or Jewish neighborhoods in an effort to prevent attacks..

 The level of violence in French society related to antisemitism has been complicated by actions of the Ligue de Défense Juive (LDJ, French Jewish Defense League), which registered in 2001.
 With about 300 members in 2013, the LDJ was condemned by the French Jewish establishment, which threatens court action against it.
 Its relations have been strained with CRIF, the umbrella body of French Jewish communities.

+In July 2026, Minister for gender equality and the fight against discrimination, Aurore Bergé, presented the government's new 2026–2029 National Plan to Combat Racism, Antisemitism and Discrimination.
+According to Bergé, the plan follows an “unprecedented and worrying” rise in racist, antisemitic and anti-religious acts.
+The plan includes 55 measures that are meant to prevent racist and antisemitic acts, improve support for victims, and strengthen responses to discrimination.
+Examples of measures included in the plan are efforts to encourage educational visits to Holocaust memorial sites, and improved mechanisms for reporting hate crimes.
+Some voiced a criticism that the plan isn't ambitious enough.
+The plan is a second of its kind, following a similar 80 measures plan, launched in 2023 that ended last May and was 70% implemented.

 A selection of other responses to antisemitism follows: